sstockard/sstockard.github.io/differential.md

 [View code on Github](https://github.com/sstockard/sstockard.github.io/blob/master/linear/linear.R)

 In genomics, we are often interested in the difference in gene expression between groups.
-This can give us an idea of underlying For my project, I was interested in gene expression differences between copy number signatures.
+This can give us an idea of underlying processes driving phenotypic changes between these groups.
+For my project, I was interested in gene expression differences between copy number signatures.
 To do this I can directly compare groups using a linear modeling package in R called limma.
 This pipeline returns a list of the top 1000 differentially expressed genes between two groups of signatures (Signature 1 and Signature 2).

 ### Import Data
 ```r